 Paradiso is no less devoted to realism than Inferno and Purgatorio.
 In the third cantica, the poet has a harder task, not because the reality that his realism is attempting to represent is less real (if anything it is “more real” for we have reached the ground of all reality), but because it is more abstract.

 We could think of what has happened as our having entered a physics classroom.
 What is taught in this classroom regards the real, but it seems less “realistic” to most students/readers.
-I discuss this divergence between reality and perception/representation of reality in my essay “Dante and Reality/Dante and Realism (Paradiso),” where I also make an analogy between the goal of Paradiso and the goal of a book like physicist Stephen Hawking’s A Brief History of Time.
+I discuss this divergence between reality and the representation of reality in my essay “Dante and Reality/Dante and Realism (Paradiso)” (cited in Coordinated Reading), where I also make an analogy between the goal of Paradiso and the goal of a book like physicist Stephen Hawking’s A Brief History of Time.

 In this physics classroom that we have entered, the addresses to the reader take on a different tone.
 Knowing well that the path ahead will offer few of those blandishments of realism that readers crave (or better: few of the types of realism that readers crave), Dante begins Paradiso 2 with the stern warning to turn back: read no further, he says, lest your ships be lost in the great watery deep far from the comforts and safety of shore.